jzebedee/bz2portable/README.md

-SharpZipLib
+bz2portable
 ===========

-\#ziplib is a Zip, GZip, Tar and BZip2 library written entirely in C# for the .NET platform.

-Please see the [\#ziplib homepage](http://icsharpcode.github.io/SharpZipLib/) for precompiled downloads, license information, link to the forum (support), release history, samples and more.
+bz2portable contains the BZip2 library portion of \#ziplib, updated for .NET 4.5 and created as a Portable Class Library.

+bz2portable is available on [NuGet](https://www.nuget.org/packages/bz2portable)

+## \#ziplib
+For more information, please see the [\#ziplib homepage](http://icsharpcode.github.io/SharpZipLib/)